 Think about this— it's a great time in history to begin eating healthier and more Plant Based Whole Food.
 Restaurants offer more plant-based choices, stores have tons of options for us, and there are simple, delicious plant based sauces, dressings, etc. we can use to jazz up our meals.
 We will also discuss some wonderful Home Meal Delivery Services that focus on Plant Based Whole Food choices too.

 The next step is to show you how to make eating this way easier so you don't feel overwhelmed.
 I'll write up some ideas and suggestions that are helping me not only eat so much healthier this way, but have a lot of FUN doing so.
 In the meantime, start adding some fruits and vegetables to your daily meal plan.
-Keep track of how you're doing with this tracker I developed just for you!
+To help you keep track of how you're doing, I'm developing tons of tools to make this easier for you!

 Here's to Your Health!